zmip/bootstrap-formform/README.md

 ## To do/wishlist

 * Improve the file input, which was taken from [Cory LaViska’s example](http://www.abeautifulsite.net/whipping-file-inputs-into-shape-with-bootstrap-3/) but is semantically invalid (there should not be an `<input type="file">` within a `<button>`).
+* Supply a minified version
+* Make IDs mandatory for all elements by changing the input format from an array to a key-value object, where the key designates the ID for the resulting element.
+* other validation classes (`success`, `danger`, etc.)
+* textual addons

 ## Options

-See formform_demo.html for all currently supported options.
+See `formform_demo.html` for all currently supported options.

 ### Horizontal forms